rewnozom/NodeX/README.md

 # 🌌 **NodeX - AI Workflow Management System**

-NodeX is a visual programming environment designed for creating and managing AI workflows.
-It offers a node-based interface for connecting AI components and managing their interactions.
+NodeX is a visual programming environment designed for creating and managing AI-Agent workflows.
+It offers a node-based interface for connecting components and managing their interactions.

 ## Key Features
 - Visual node-based programming interface